-- Developing Instructional Leadership Teams and Professional Learning Communities through Lesson Link and Learning Walks - Literacy and Mathematics-standards-based curriculum and instructional delivery, as well as transitioning from California State Standards to Common Core State Standards. - Using data to improve classroom instruction - Culturally relevant and responsive pedagogy - Supporting students with special needs - Differentiated instruction for all students, including English learners - Technology integration
+- Close and Analytical Reading - Supporting students in Academic Language - Developing Instructional Leadership Teams and Professional Learning Communities through engaging in the Cycle of Inquiry - Culturally relevant and responsive pedagogy - Supporting students with special needs - Differentiated instruction for all students, including English learners

 A variety of methodologies are used to provide professional development, including coaching and mentoring.
-SMMUSD provides coaching through several programs such as BTSA, National Board Teachers, literacy and ELD coaching, Instructional Leadership Teams, and such specialized programs as Cotsen Fellows and EETT Mentor/Coaches.
+SMMUSD provides coaching through several programs such as BTSA, National Board Teachers, Literacy and ELD coaching, School Leadership Teams.
 Additionally, professional development occurs through workshop series during banked time and/or after-school opportunities.
 Each August, all teachers new to Santa Monica-Malibu are invited to participate in Teacher Academy, a professional development and orientation to districtwide curriculum and instructional initiatives.
 All eligible new teachers are encouraged to participate in BTSA.
 Teachers interested in applying for National Board Certification are supported in their efforts.